norbertherbert/abeeway_battery/README.md

-# abeeway_battery
+# Abeeway Battery Life Time Estimation Tool
-Abeeway Battery Life Time Calculation Tool
+The 'abeeway_battery_standalone.html' file includes all html and javascript code of the tool.
+You can open the file in a web browser from a local file system even without a web server.